Shaheerairaj/car-value-estimator/README.md

 # Steps

 1. Build a webscraper to scrap data from dubizzle and potentially other websites like carswitch
-2. Store the data in SQL databse
+2. Store the data in SQL databse (optional)
 3. Analyze the data
 4. Build a model which will predict the estimate of the value of a car
 5. Build a simple webapp which will use the model trained in step 3